Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/applications/data_manipulation_bot.rst

     data_manipulation_bot.configure(server_ip_address=IPv4Address("192.168.1.14"), payload="DELETE")
     data_manipulation_bot.run()

-This would connect to the database service at 192.168.1.14, authenticate, and execute the SQL statement to drop the 'users' table.
+This would connect to the database service at 192.168.1.14, authenticate, and execute the SQL statement to delete database contents.

 Example with ``DataManipulationAgent``
 """"""""""""""""""""""""""""""""""""""